burakayy7/blog--old/_posts/2024-02-01-Autocorrelation, Moving Average, & More.md

 Today, I would like to teach you about Forecasting Principles, which include but aren't limited to, Autocorrelation, moving average filters, additive and multiplicative decomposition, STL decomposition, etc.

+This became relevant when I started my research on forecasting epidemics like the COVID-19 pandemic.
+The ultimate question at hand would be something along the lines of, how many people will be hospitilized after t days and in which specific location.
+These statistics can be very useful when making political, societal, or economic based decisions.